 4. Before the paint drys, pull pieces of gold foil from the foil sheet and place them on top of the wet paint so that it adheres to the rim of the shell.

 5. Once you have added all of the gold foil, cover your oyster shell in Mod Podge.
 Be sure to apply the Mod Podge around the under rim where there is gold foil wrapped around to ensure that it dries into place.

 6. After your shell dries, apply Gorilla Glue to the center of our canvas and place the shell in the glue.
 The Gorilla Glue will foam up and dry on to the shell to hold it into place.

 7. Once the glue dries, you will have a super cute little oyster on a canvas.
 You can even purchase gold thumb tacks and put them all around the outside of the canvas.

 Oyster Ring Dish

-This one is super easy!
-You basically do steps 3 through 5 above.
+An oyster ring dish makes the perfect personal engagement gift.
+Making an oyster ring dish is super easy as you basically do steps 3 through 5 above.
 Choose an oyster shell that will sit upright on a counter and that is deep enough to hold a ring or, if for your office, one that will hold a few paper clips.